How many are coming, and from where?

 UNHCR has an interactive homepage where you can see the current numbers of arrivals and drowned.

-The pattern of arrivals change every year, but Italy, Greece and Spain are the main arrival points, in that order.
+The pattern and number of arrivals change every year, but Italy, Greece and Spain are the main arrival points, in that order.
+In total, 288,000 people arrived in 2023 to EUs external borders.

 Arriving at the border of Europe means new obstacles – violent border patrols and illegal push backs have become increasingly normal.
 In Greece and Italy it's almost impossible to survive as a refugee, and many end up in destitution on the streets.
 The Dublin regulation is also a challenge.
 All the way through Europe fences and control posts have been put up, making it very difficult to reach as far as Scandinavia.
 Thousands are stuck in Lesbos and Bosnia under inhuman conditions.